 Judge, Ina Coolbrith Memorial Poetry Prize.
 State-wide competition for University of California undergraduates.
 Fall 2009.

 FENCE and Fence Books.
-September 2018 – present.
 Director of Distribution, Fence (print and digital editions of literary journal).
-Editor, Elecment.
+Founder and Editor, Elecment.
+Co-Editor, Steaming (the online edition of Fence magazine).
 Co-Editor, The Constant Critic.
+September 2018 – present.

 Volunteer Assistant Editor, Ugly Duckling Presse.
 September 2016 – September 2018.